taisyo7333/s2i-python-example/README.md

 For Your Information
 If you want to use source strategy, use `--strategy=source`

-### How to track BuildConfig's progres
+### How to track BuildConfig's progress

-You will see the following message on yourteminal how to track its progress.
+You will see the following message on your teminal how to track its progress.

 ```sh
 oc logs -f buildconfig/s2i-python-example
 ```

-### How to see it's status
+### How to see its status

 ```sh
 os status